annagapuz/slac-spring-boot/lab-04-rest/readme.md

 public ResponseEntity<yourPOJO> handle(IllegalArgumentException ex) {
     // Instantiate your POJO
+    // set the String value of your POJO to the exception message
-    // set the String value of your POJO to the exception message return new ResponseEntity<>(yourPOJO, HttpStatus.BAD_REQUEST);
+    // set the Integer value of your POJO to the int value of HttpStatus.BAD_REQUEST return new ResponseEntity<>(yourPOJO, HttpStatus.BAD_REQUEST);
 }
 ```